JetBrains/teamcity-documentation/topics/net.md

 * Support of cross-platform VSTest for .NET projects.
 * Real-time test reporting by default.
 * Support of ARM platform, along with x86 and x64.
-* Ability to run and test the project inside a Docker container with our [Docker Wrapper](docker-wrapper.md) extension.
+* Ability to run and test the project inside a Docker container with our [](container-wrapper.md) extension.

 Consider the following notes before migrating:
 * The .NET runner supports the new [`.runsettings`](https://docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file) format of the VSTest settings file.
 However, it does not support the obsolete run configuration file format used in the Visual Studio Tests runner.